 Initial Release: 2015

 If you are based in Canada and looking for a Bitcoin exchange, take a look at NDAX.
-NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Cardano and other cryptocurrencies like Bitcoin, Ethereum, Ripple, Litecoin, Dogecoin, EOS and Stellar.
+NDAX is an easy-to-use, beginner-friendly exchange that can give you easy access to trade Cardano and other cryptocurrencies Bitcoin, Ethereum, XRP, Litecoin, Dogecoin, EOS and Stellar.